threecuptea/spark2_emr/README.md

         https://rea.tech/how-we-optimize-apache-spark-apps/

    14. Spark performance tuning in AWS should be tuned to the nature of application.
 MovieLensALS is more computing intensive than memory consumption application.
-I just scratched the surface and more improvement to come.
+I just scratched the surface and have more improvement to come.

 Other notes